SrwR16/matshell/README.md

     # used to base theme and scheme on the HCT properties of the main color.
     # Run this via "wal_set"
     matugenThemeSetter = true;
     # This also sets up the entire matugen config & templates.
-If you already have matugen
-    # set up you may want to omit this.
+    # If you already have matugen set up you may want to omit this.
+    # To use the hyprland/hyprlock templates, you would still need to
+    # import the generated files and add the color aliases to your config as desired.
     matugenConfig = true;
   };
 };